FrankSiret/test-drones/README.md

 with open(im, "rb") as image:
   read = image.read()
   image_bytes = [str(i) for i in read]
+  # copy to clipboard the bytes array
   pyperclip.copy("[%s]" % ",".join(image_bytes))
+  # use the paste control (Ctrl+V) to paste the array of byte of the image
 ```

 - To show the image in the `html` page simply use the following line code: